vinoth789/Money-tracker/docs/_posts/2017-05-20-SystemDesign.md

 ![usecasediagram image]({{site.baseurl}}/images/MTSeqDgReport.PNG "Add new transaction")
 </span>

 <p>Above sequence diagram shows View Report process,Process begins when user requests to view his statistics of expense and income.
 User can either view report by filtering by date or by category.
-Depending on user request of filters, relevant information is fetched and plot based on chosen representation type.</p>
+Depending on user request of filters, relevant information is fetched and plotted based on chosen representation type.</p>

 <h1 style="color: #2e6c80; text-align:center;">Class Diagram </h1>
 <span align="center">